 A fundamental problem of tracing the source of primordial organic compounds and derivates has now been solved by unearthing the Celestial link of Shilajit with meteorites and an intimate association of these compounds of Shilajit with the sun.
-The occurrence of DBPs, DCPs, FAs, fullerene and fullerene adducts in association with minerals and metal ions in ammonites and their humification phenomenon bear testimony to the Celestial-Terrrestrial link of Shilajit.
+The occurrence of DBPs, DCPs, FAs, fullerene, and fullerene adducts in association with minerals and metal ions in ammonites and their humification phenomenon bear testimony to the Celestial-Terrestrial link of Shilajit.

 In a previous article, we mentioned that above mentioned bioactive substances were found on the comet 67P/ Churyumov-Gerasimenko.
 So, to prove this theory, four meteorites (ordinary chondrites) collected from different parts of the world, were analyzed.
 All of the meteorites were obtained from Messers Impacta, Dennever, Colorado, US.
-These four samples are named Aldama B, Etter, NWA and Mercedes (pictures of 3 of them below).
-They all showed similar results after analyzing with exhaustive extraction with solvents of increasing polarity…to make it simple, they all have the same bioactive substance that were found in Shilajit and on the comet.
+These four samples are named Aldama B, Etter, NWA, and Mercedes (pictures of 3 of them below).
+They all showed similar results after analyzing with exhaustive extraction with solvents of increasing polarity…to make it simple, they all have the same bioactive substance that was found in Shilajit and on the comet.

-Pictured below is an ammonite sample containing Shilajit and all active biosubstances (notice the dark color).
+Pictured below is an ammonite sample containing Shilajit and all active bio substances (notice the dark color).

 FULLERENE IN SHILAJIT